In his beloved Stockholm, Uwern Jong takes time out of his sight-seeing itinerary to sit down and enjoy a traditional, Swedish fika.

 There are two things I love that I know are bad for me when in abundance.
 Ok, you got me, there are more than just two things; but in this particular case, I’m talking coffee and cake.
 Being the self-confessed caffeine-and-carb-phile that I am, the one thing that really caught my attention when I first visited Stockholm was the sheer volume of ‘konditori’ (small, boutique coffee shops) that existed on every turn, in every part of the city.
 I observed Stockholmers young and old spending a part of their afternoons partaking in this very social phenomenon called ‘fika’.

-Whilst cafe culture is a very pan-European thing, taking a hot-beverage and sweet treat in the afternoon is an everyday occurrence for Stockholmers; I’d go as far to say that it’s even an obsession.
-I must say that at first I found this strange.
+Whilst cafe culture is a very pan-European thing, taking a hot-beverage and sweet treat in the afternoon is an everyday occurrence for Stockholmers; I’d go as far as to say that it’s even an obsession.
+I must say that at first, I found this strange.
 Surely it’s the Spanish and other southern European cultures that are known for their long siestas and almost religious coffee breaks?
 But up here, in Scandinavia?
-The idea of communal break, especially one that is so leisurely and habitual just boggled the mind.
+The idea of a communal break, especially one that is so leisurely and habitual just boggled the mind.

 I even found that fika has become part of the urban vocabulary.
 I had heard of ‘fikarast’ (a quick non-time-specific coffee break) or ‘fikapaus’ (an even quicker espresso-style break, usually an excuse to go out for a minute); but now I also know what a ‘fikadate’ (surely you understand that one) is, and my personal favorite, the ‘fikablok’ (translated as “you’re nice, but why don’t we just be friends and have coffee”).